How do I resize an image?

-- In the Image size specify the dimensions you wish to use and then click the Scale button.
+- In the Image size, specify the dimensions you want to use and click the Scale button.

-Microsoft Paint users can use the Stretch/Skew option under the Image drop-down menu; however, this option often degrades the overall quality of the image.
+Microsoft Paint users can use the Resize option in the Image section on the Home tab.
+However, this option often degrades the overall quality of the image.
 We suggest users use one of the above programs or solutions for resizing their images instead.

 - Open the image in Adobe Photoshop.

-- Specify the size of the image you wish to have.
+- Specify the size of the image you want to have.
 It's often easier for most users to specify the size using pixels as the measurement.